-Each of the TMs, irrespective of what type, has one input pin with the label xTCK while the Standard type TM has another input pin with the label STPI.
-The xTM input pin, xTCK, is essentially a clock source for the xTM and is selected using the xTCK2~xTCK0 bits in the xTMC0 register.
+Each of the TMs, irrespective of what type, has two TM input pins, with the label $xTCKn$ and $xTPnI$ respectively.
+The $xTMn$ input pin, $xTCKn$, is essentially a clock source for the $xTMn$ and is selected using the $xTnCK2\sim xTnCK0$ bits in the $xTMnC0$ register.
 This external TM input pin allows an external clock source to drive the internal TM.
-The xTCK input pin can be chosen to have either a rising or falling active edge.
-The STCK pin is also used as the external trigger input pin in single pulse output mode for the STM.
+The $xTCKn$ input pin can be chosen to have either a rising or falling active edge.
+The $xTCKn$ pins are also used as the external trigger input pin in single pulse output mode for the $xTMn$.

-The other STM input pin, STPI, is the capture input whose active edge can be a rising edge, a falling edge or both rising and falling edges and the active edge transition type is selected using the STIO1~STIO0 bits in the STMC1 register.
+The other xTM input pin, $xTPnI$, is the capture input whose active edge can be a rising edge, a falling edge or both rising and falling edges and the active edge transition type is selected using the $xTnIO1\sim xTnIO0$ bits in the $xTMnC1$ register.
+There is another capture input, $PTCKn$, for $PTMn$ capture input mode, which can be used as the external trigger input source except the $PTPnI$ pin.

-The TMs each have two output pins, xTP and xTPB, where the xTPB pin is the inverted signal of the xTP.
-When the TM is in the Compare Match Output Mode, the xTP pin can be controlled by the TM to switch to a high or low level or to toggle when a compare match situation occurs.
-The external xTP and xTPB output pins are also the pins where the xTM generates the PWM output waveform.
+The TMs each have one or two output pins, $xTPn$ and $xTPnB$.
+The $xTPnB$ pin outputs the inverted signal of the $xTPn$.
+When the TM is in the Compare Match Output Mode, these pins can be controlled by the TM to switch to a high or low level or to toggle when a compare match situation occurs.
+The external $xTPn$ and $xTPnB$ output pin is also the pin where the TM generates the PWM output waveform.

-As the TM input and output pins are pin-shared with other functions, the TM input and output function must first be setup using relevant pin-shared function selection register.
+As the TM input and output pins are pin-shared with other functions, the TM input and output functions must first be setup using relevant pin-shared function selection register.
 The details of the pin-shared function selection are described in the pin-shared function section.

-CTM STM
+STM PTMn

 Input Output Input Output

-CTCK CTP, CTPB STCK, STPI STP, STPB
+STCK, STPI STP, STPB PTCK0, PTP0I PTCK1, PTP1I PTP0, PTP0B PTP1